How to Make a Bathroom Handicap Accessible

-To help get you started on altering your bathroom, we invite you to review the following ideas:
+To help get you started on altering your bathroom, here are some ideas:

-- Install a handicap shower stall with a seat.
-This type of shower has a zero-entry barrier so you can easily walk into or roll your wheelchair into the shower.
+- Install a handicapped shower stall with a seat.
+This type of shower has a zero-entry barrier, so you can easily walk or roll your wheelchair into the shower.
 There are grab bars and a seat to make showering easier and reduce your risk of slipping and falling.

 - Install grab bars in your existing tub/shower.
 If getting into and out of the tub is not an issue, you should still have grab bars installed as a safety precaution.

-- Replace the door with a sliding door.
+- Replace the bathroom door with a sliding door.
 If the doorway to the bathroom is tight, you can remove the door and install an overhead sliding door.
-Plus, sliding doors are also easier to operate if you suffer from arthritis.
+Plus, sliding doors are also easier to operate if you have arthritis.

 - Install a wall-mounted toilet that is elevated.
-You can have your plumber move your toilet so it is mounted on the wall.
-Raising it higher off the ground makes it easier to get on and off the toilet.
+You can have your plumber move your toilet, so it is mounted on the wall.
+Raising it higher off the ground makes getting on and off the toilet seat

 - Install safety rails around the toilet.
-You will want to have safety grab bars placed near the toilet to aid in sitting down and getting up from the toilet.
+You will want safety grab bars placed near the toilet to aid in sitting down and getting up from the toilet.

-- Lower wall cabinets for easier access.
+- Use lower wall cabinets for easier access.
 Bathroom wall cabinets are typically mounted much higher up and can make reaching items difficult.
 Have your contractor lower the cabinets.
 You may also want to remove the doors on some of them so they do not get in your way.

 - Remove cabinets from under the sink.
-If you are wheelchair-bound, you need space under the sink for the wheelchair.
+If you use a wheelchair, you need space under the sink for the wheelchair.
 Taking out the cabinets can provide the necessary space.

-- Remove slip hazards from the floor.
+- Remove slip hazards from the floor space.
 Take out rugs and bathroom mats that could create a problem moving over them with a wheelchair or walker.

 - Install slip-resistant flooring.
-It can be helpful to get different flooring that will not get slippery if water or moisture gets on it.
+It can be helpful to install different flooring that will not get slippery if water or moisture gets on it.

-- Have light switches and electrical outlets You will want to make sure you can easily reach light switches and any electrical outlets in your bathroom.
-Talk to your electrician about having them placed in a location that best reflects your needs.
+- Have handy light switches and electrical outlets.
+You will want to ensure you can easily reach light switches and any electrical outlets in your bathroom.
+Talk to your electrician about placing them in a location that best reflects your needs.

 - Add more lighting.
-You could have a window installed to bring in more natural sunlight or new light fixtures to help brighten up the bathroom for more even lighting.
+You could have a window installed to bring in more natural sunlight or new light fixtures to help brighten up the bathroom.